Lisa9601/SOA/README.md

 By default, at least 256 TAG services are allowed to be handled by software, and the maximum size of the handled message is of at least 4 KB.

-Also, a device driver was implemented in order to check with the current state, namely the TAG service current keys and the number of threads currently waiting for messages.
+Also, a device driver has been implemented in order to check with the current state, namely the TAG service the current keys and the number of threads waiting for messages.
 Each line of the corresponding device file it's structured as "TAG-key TAG-creator TAG-level Waiting-threads".